 Top Pick (1) - Baselane

-Best For: Baselane is an all-in-one banking and financial platform built for the modern landlord.
+Baselane is an all-in-one banking and financial platform built for the modern landlord.
 Baselane makes collecting rent payments online a breeze for landlords of any size.
-This rent collection app not only offers free rent collection for landlords and tenants, but also offers premium features not found on other platforms, like landlord banking, integrated bookkeeping, reporting and analytics and much more.
+This rent collection app offers automated rent collection for landlords and tenants and premium features not found on other platforms, like landlord banking, integrated bookkeeping, reporting and analytics and much more.

 On top of all that, their user experience is easy on the eyes.
-Although Baselane has focused more on financial property management, they are planning to offer tenant screening and tenant management in 2023.
+Although Baselane is focused more on financial property management, they also offer tenant screening, landlord insurance, and other property management services.

 Overview

-Baselane is an all-in-one property management platform with free online rent collection for landlords.
+Baselane is a property management platform with automated online rent collection for landlords.
 Every account comes with advanced features for automatic payments, late fees, direct deposits, rent reminders, and expense tracking.

-Tenants only pay 2.99% for debit or credit payments, and ACH rent payments are free.
-You can collect rent into an existing bank account or Baselane bank accounts for each property and unit.
+Tenants only pay 2.99% for debit or credit payments and ACH rent payments are free with a Baselane banking account.
+You can collect rent into an existing bank account or Baselane banking accounts for each property and unit.

-If you choose Baselane banking, you can earn 4.46% APY and up to 1% cash back, in addition to enjoying virtual accounts, virtual cards, automated bookkeeping and much more.
+If you choose Baselane banking, you can earn 4.19% APY and up to 5% cash back, in addition to enjoying virtual accounts, virtual cards, automated bookkeeping, and more.

 Key Features